hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/_examples/_example_executor_2.md

 4. **`pytest.raises` for Exceptions:** The `test_execute_locator_invalid_locator` now correctly uses `pytest.raises` to check for the expected `ExecuteLocatorException`.

-5. **Simplified Example Locators:** Complex locators like `complex_locator` are simplified for demonstration purposes and testing.
+5. **Simplified Example Locators:** Complex locators like `complex_locator` are simplified for demonStartion purposes and testing.
 Replace these with realistic locators from the application.

 6. **`continue_on_error` Test:** The `test_execute_locator_continue_on_error` test now correctly handles the `continue_on_error` scenario.